hachahoud/100-days-of-code/log.md

 Day 18.
 **Today's progress**: I worked on my web app project, made a structure for the database, and continued developping forms and the views fonctions.

+Day 19.
+**Today's progress**: took a day off yesterday, back at it today, I built the log in and out and register pages, and developed the views function.